top of page

 —John Grant

-Monday, October 10, 2022
+Monday, October 10, 2023

 “Ninety-five million for this babe,” Steele said.

 Nick looked from the painting on the easel to his wealthiest client.
-Squat, lumpy bald head, and shrewd pinpoint eyes, Dixon Steele was the worst kind of crook—a blood-sucking hedge fund billionaire.
+Squat, with a lumpy bald head, and shrewd pinpoint eyes, Dixon Steele was the worst kind of crook—a blood-sucking hedge fund billionaire.
 Nick was tempted to stick the old vulture with the mediocre forgery, but that might screw up his larger scheme.

 “Is she worth it?”
 Steele said.